martinjohnm/Chat-app/README.md

-# a chat app using typescript react and prisma
+# a chat app using typescript react and Mongodb express socket.io